Plus, 3 ways to use picture books to build social-emotional literacy

 October is Mental Health Month and today is World Mental Health Day.

 As a mum and as a teacher, children’s emotional and mental health is a subject that’s very close to my heart.

-For several years, I’ve been investigating the reasons why some children seem to be naturally contented, calm and resilient while others are the opposite: often unhappy or dissatisfied, easily upset and lacking resilience.
+For several years, I’ve been collecting research about why some children seem to be naturally contented, calm and resilient while others are the opposite: often unhappy or dissatisfied, easily upset and lacking resilience.

 Why does this happen and what can we do to help children develop better emotional and mental health?

 Good mental health begins with our ability to manage our emotions and in this post I’ll discuss how children learn this important skill and how picture books can be used to build social-emotional literacy.

 Emotional development in children is a complex process that actually begins in infancy and continues through to adulthood.
 In fact, from birth, babies are learning about their emotions by the way we interact with them:

 - they learn that their feelings matter when they cry and we pick them up and feed or comfort them;

 - when a parent says “looks like you might be feeling sad” the baby begins to understand that the uncomfortable feeling inside his body is called sadness;